iosif-blezu/FP/README.md

 # FP
- "Almost all of my work during the Fundamentals of Programming course, first year."
+ Almost all of my work during the Fundamentals of Programming course, first year.